MaDHouSe79/mh-vehiclekeyitem/README.md

 - [qb-core](https://github.com/qbcore-framework/qb-core) (Required)
 - [mh-vehiclekeys](https://github.com/MaDHouSe79/mh-vehiclekeys) (Required)

+# I need held
+- i don't help you if you did not read this file.
+- you need at least the basics of proramming or i can't help you.

 # Install
 - 1: create a folder in resources names `[mh]` and put `mh-vehiclekeyitem` in it.
 - 2: add in your `server.cfg` below `ensure [qb]` add `ensure [mh]` below it.